become a human resource manager

 Job Description of a Human Resource Manager

 A human resource manager has many important tasks and works closely with employees and management.
-They are knowledgeable of their companies policies, regulations, procedures and laws, and explain this information to employees or management.
-They ensure employee records are keep updated in regards to hiring, promotions, leave time, or termination.
-They may be involved in new employee orientations and make management aware of any pertinent information regarding them.
+Additionally, they are knowledgeable of their companies policies, regulations, procedures and laws, and explain this information to employees or management.
+They also ensure employee records are keep updated in regards to hiring, promotions, leave time, or termination.
+In fact, they may be involved in new employee orientations and make management aware of any pertinent information regarding them.

 Human resource managers solve problems regarding work complaints or grievances like harassment or the guidelines for overtime benefits.
 For this reason, they should be good listeners, decision makers, and have social perceptiveness.
 They also maintain the performance evaluation process as well along with the companies policies and procedures.